Philip O'Connor

 Philip Marie Constant Bancroft O'Connor (8 September 1916 – 29 May 1998) was a British writer and surrealist poet, who also painted.
-He was one of the 'Wheatsheaf writers' of 1930s Fitzrovia (who took their name from a pub).
+He was one of the "Wheatshea" writers' of 1930s Fitzrovia (who took their name from a pub).

+Early life

 In his Memoirs of a Public Baby (1958, Faber and Faber) O'Connor wrote about his early life, which was "shrouded in a good deal of mystery and make-believe".
 According to O'Connor, his father, Bernard, was an Oxford-educated surgeon of sophisticated tastes, descended from the last High King of Ireland; he allegedly died early in the First World War whilst serving in the Navy.
 Notwithstanding O'Connor's account, "neither the Admiralty, Oxford University nor the various doctors' registers are able to authenticate" what he wrote.
-His mother considered his father "riff-raff" and "a cad".
-She was Winifred Xavier Rodyke-Thompson, of an Irish Roman Catholic family; she claimed her grandfather had been born into the Spring Rice family headed by Baron Monteagle of Brandon, later changing his name.
+Per O'Connor's account, his mother considered his father "riff-raff" and "a cad".
+O'Connor gave her name as Winifred Xavier Rodyke-Thompson, of an Irish Roman Catholic family; she claimed her grandfather had been born into the Spring Rice family headed by Baron Monteagle of Brandon, later changing his name.
 During O'Connor's childhood, his mother founded the Somerset Cigarette Agency and secured a government contract to produce inferior cigarettes for supply to soldiers.
+In 1934 he was a close friend in London with the author Laurie Lee, who mentions him in his book As I Walked Out One Midsummer Morning (chapter 2, pages 6–7).

+Career

 Memoirs of a Public Baby was followed by The Lower View (1960), Living in Croesor (1962) and Vagrancy (1963).
 He was a heavy drinker and (at the very least) massively eccentric, living a mainly parasitic life.
 In his own words, he "bathed in life and dried [himself] on the typewriter".

 In 1963, O'Connor interviewed an acquaintance, Quentin Crisp, for the BBC Third Programme.
 A publisher who happened to hear the broadcast was impressed by Crisp's performance, and as an indirect result of O'Connor's interview, Crisp ended up writing The Naked Civil Servant.